Erothas/NixDotfiles/README.md

 # My NixOS dotfiles
-where blood, sweat and tears are shed
+Where blood, sweat and tears are shed.